 We first met Alix when she volunteered in May 2015.
 We got to know her very well over the 350 hours she spent volunteering.
-More recently Alix began studying to become an RVT and we were delighted when she asked if she could complete one of her placements with us.
-As we need extra help Alix joined us as a staff member, and enjoys working with all of our clients and their furry family.
+Alix joined our team as a staff member in 2018.
+Alix enjoys working with all of our clients and their furry family.

 Kaila joined our team in July 2019.
 We are super excited to have her join our staff.
 Kaila worked with horses for ten years and is also a dog lover.
 Kaila has an adorable gremlin at home otherwise know as Miss Piggy the Pudgy Pug(gy).
 She also shares her home with Molly the bulldogge and her little rescue kitten Ellie.
 Ellie is a full grown cat, but is very small and looks like a kitten with her big eyes and cute face.